In this section

 The Special Needs Program helps coordinate medical and non-medical services for children with medical complexity due to multiple chronic conditions.
 Our team works with children and families, doctors, community resources and insurers to make sure your child is getting the best care in and out of hospital.

-A Special Needs Program nurse care coordinator and physician or nurse practitioner will work with your child and family, primary care physician, specialists and community resources to ensure seamless care.
+A Special Needs Program nurse care coordinator, care coordination assistant and physician or nurse practitioner will work with your child and family, primary care physician, specialists and community providers to ensure seamless care.
 The Special Needs Program does not provide primary care.

 Families or any health care provider can refer a child to the Special Needs Program